LeeMerrow/Pokemon-Popularity/README.md

 1. Create a virtual environment in the project folder.
 1. Activate the virtual environment.
 1. Install the required packages.
-1. When you are done working on your repo, deactivate the virtual environment.
+1. When you are done working on the repo, deactivate the virtual environment.

 Virtual Environment Commands
 | Command | Linux/Mac | GitBash |